Skip to main content

 A lot has changed since 1993

 We owe a lot to the European Task Force on atopic dermatitis that published the first SCORAD paper in 1993.
-They were trying to tackle a huge obstacle both in clinical practice and clinical trials for treatments.
+They were trying to tackle a huge obstacle both in clinical practice and clinical trials.
 As the authors stated:

 Assessment methods for atopic dermatitis (AD) are not standardized, and therapeutic studies are difficult to interpret.